johnalison/obsidian-notes/Journal/22 April 2025 Tuesday.md

 - `npm install -g @anthropic-ai/claude-code`
 - OUTSTANDING !!!!!

-Mystery package... is a picture of an ATLAS Higgs ...
+Mystery package... is a picture of an ATLAS Higgs ... turns out ...
 From T-man

 # Jacques interview
 - [x] Send link